Get your MMCo Score and Church Audit Report

 Like many churches today however they were considered “property rich and cash poor”.
 They were in a financial tenuous situation with decreased tithing and virtually no savings for increasing fixed costs.

 They have strong Mission Clarity and immediately identified potential partners and the most immediate needs they could help to address in their community.
 This was exacerbated by the devastating fires on Maui in 2023.
 Property Potential score of 47 on the lower side due to Historical registered buildings and encumbrances.
-This allowed the church leadership to focus on zoning with the municipality and by partnering with a non-profit houston developer that was familiar with the county and its specific people and policies.
+This allowed the church leadership to focus on zoning with the municipality and by partnering with a non-profit housing developer that was familiar with the county and its specific people and policies.

 Ke`anae Congregational Church